GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Debugging is like being the detective in a crime movie where you are also the murderer.
+A programming language is low level when its programs require attention to the irrelevant.

-~ Filipe Fortes
+~ Alan Perlis
 <pre>

 </pre>